mari-linhares/tensorflow/tensorflow/docs_src/tutorials/index.md

   * @{$deep_cnn$Convolutional Neural Networks}, which demonstrates how to build a small CNN for recognizing images.
 This tutorial is aimed at advanced TensorFlow users.
+  * @{$resnet_estimator$ResNet with Estimator API}, which demonstrates how to build a resnet for recognizing images running on a CPU or in multiple GPUs with multiple hosts.
+This tutorial is aimed at advanced TensorFlow users.

 The following tutorials focus on machine learning problems in human language: